madureira/game-prototype/README.md

 To facilitate game development, the framework integrates with some useful tools:
 * [Tiled Map Editor](http://www.mapeditor.org/) (Used to build maps based on tiles)
 * [Aseprite](https://www.aseprite.org/) (Used to generates sprites and animations)
+* [Lua](http://www.lua.org/) You can build routines and scripts to describe some behaviors for your game logic.

 ![example](https://raw.githubusercontent.com/madureira/game-prototype/master/game-prototype/assets/game-prototype.gif)